froohoo/RoboND-Perception-Project/README.md

 ---
 ### Extracting and Training Features
-Classifying the individual objects will be dune using a Support Vector Machine that is trained on two feature vectors:
+Classifying the individual objects was dune using a Support Vector Machine that is trained on two feature vectors:
   * A HSV color space histogram
   * A surface normal histogram